22 Different Types of Flies in Delaware

 With its diverse roles in the environment, the Blue Blow Fly, one of the several types of flies in Delaware, is an important species to be aware of.

-Their yellow and black stripes can identify them on the wings and their distinct saw-like tail.
+Their yellow and black stripes and distinct saw-like tails can be identified on the wings.

 Cimbicid Sawflies are important pollinators of native and cultivated flowers and help keep our ecosystem healthy.

-This metallic green, copper, or even blue fly can be seen darting through the leaves of a forest or among the flowers of a meadow.
+This metallic green, copper, or even blue fly can be seen darting through a forest’s leaves or among the meadow’s flowers.
 It has bright red eyes.

-This kind of fly can also be found living among the vegetation around ponds, lakes, or marsh edges.
+This fly can also live among the vegetation around ponds, lakes, or marsh edges.

 In addition to being seen feeding on tiny aquatic organisms, larvae (maggots) have also been discovered in rotting plant materials.